a-db/23design/README.md

 23design
 ========

-App created for 23design to keep track of job tickets and customers.
+Demo code of an app created for 23design.
+Used keep track of job tickets and customers.